logzio/logz-docs/_source/user-guide/users/single-sign-on/azure_marketplace_liftr.md

 Logz.io offers an integration with Azure Marketplace.
 This topic provides guidance for admins to set up SSO for the Logz.io-Azure Portal integration, which enables an SSO link for users who access Logz.io resources via Microsoft Azure Marketplace.

+This guide is for customers using **Azure pay-as-you-go plan**.
+If you have a different Azure plan, use our [SSO with Azure](https://docs.logz.io/user-guide/users/single-sign-on/azure-sso.html) guide.
+{:.info-box.note}

 ### Benefits
 The advantages of providing your users access to the Logz.io Azure resource via SSO: